-This week as part of National Pulmonary Rehabilitation Week, March 8–14, Baystate Medical Center is celebrating its pulmonary rehab staff and the benefits pulmonary rehabilitation can provide for those suffering from chronic obstructive pulmonary disease (COPD).
+This week, March 8–14, is National Pulmonary Rehabilitation Week.
+Baystate Medical Center is celebrating its pulmonary rehab staff and the benefits pulmonary rehabilitation can provide for those suffering from chronic obstructive pulmonary disease (COPD).

 The theme of this year’s special recognition week – sponsored by the American Association of Cardiovascular and Pulmonary Rehabilitation (AACVPR) – is “The Results Will Blow You Away.”
 It honors those who struggle to overcome shortness of breath and the pulmonary professionals who work every day to alleviate that struggle and improve patients’ everyday life.